geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - The German translation's intriguing title "Wie hat Ihnen das Anthropozän bis jetzt gefallen?"
   - Reflecting on the translation's meaning: "How Have You Enjoyed the Anthropocene So Far?"
 - Meaning of Life and Perspectives
-  - Long-standing joke between the author and his brother about the meaning of life.
+  - Long-standing joke between John and his brother about the meaning of life.
   - Different responses from the brother, emphasizing caring for others and paying attention.
   - The concept of humans being tools for the universe to know itself.
 - Perception and Attention
   - John Ashbery's "Self-Portrait in a Convex Mirror" and its lines about attention.
-  - The author's attempt to focus attention on the present moment.
+  - John's attempt to focus attention on the present moment.
   - Use of quotes and the aspiration to open the room of attention.
 - Learning from Others
-  - Desire to learn from John Ashbery and the author's brother.
+  - Desire to learn from John Ashbery and John's brother.
   - The pursuit of making meaning and understanding its significance.
   - Exploration of personal actions within the larger world.
 - Connection with Earth and Creation